mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 * "nullable" must be "false" or "true"

-Here's an example of the file to upload
+Here's a part of an example of the file to upload.

 ![viewer2](img/viewer2.png)